 The OWSD Early Career Fellowship is a prestigious award of up to USD 50,000 offered to women who have completed their PhDs in Science, Technology, Engineering and Mathematics (STEM) subjects and are employed at an academic or scientific research institute in one of the listed Science and Technology Lagging Countries (STLCs).
 The OWSD Early Career fellows are supported to establish environments at their institutions where they can maintain an international standard of research and attract scholars from all over the world to collaborate.

-You will find all the information you need to prepare an application below and this same information is also available for download.
+You will find all the information you need to prepare your application below.
+This same information is also available for download.

 You can find a list of Frequently Asked Questions here.
 Please consult this list before sending questions to the OWSD Secretariat.